-The notion of activity trace is widely used in the human behavior literature, and we cannot attribute its origin to a specific author.
-Only more specific related notions can be identified, such as pattern languages, as reviewed by Dearden and Finlay (2006), or grammar techniques (Olson, Herbsleb, & Reuter, 1994).
+The notion of activity traces is widely used in the human behavior literature, and we cannot attribute its origin to a specific author.
+Only more specific related notions can be identified, such as pattern languages, as reviewed by Dearden and Finlay (2006), or grammar representations (Olson et al., 1994).
 Despite the wide usage of the term activity trace, we could not find a definition of it, which led us to propose the following definition: